yochaigal/cairn/resources/monsters/blood-elk.md

 4 HP, 12 STR, 13 DEX, 5 WIL, horns (d8)

-- Born from a greedy, selfish act.
+- Born from a wound caused by a greedy or selfesh act that has been left to fester.
 - Attacks & kills to eat meat, but gains no sustenance.
-- Critical damage: gores its victims by ripping out their entrails.
+- **Critical Damage**: gores its victims by ripping out their entrails.